enkidevs/curriculum/spreadsheets/intermediate/logical-functions/README.md

-name: Logical expressions
+name: Logical functions

-description: Learn what logical expressions are and how to use IF, AND, OR and NOT.
+description: Learn what logical functions are and how to use IF, AND, OR and NOT.

 insights:
   - what-are-logical-expressions